TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

      - Flag noting if the buffer is damaged in any way.
 Only useful when drop-incomplete-buffer=false.

 For timestamp point of reference values look :any:`timestamps`.
+Please be aware that not all GStreamer elements correctly pass GstMeta information through.
+Elements like `bayer2rgb` to not copy the meta information.
+This may affect your usage of elements like `tcambin` as they can use such elements internally.

 Messages
 --------